3 Challenges & Solutions in Milling, Blending Paints & Coatings

 - Demonstrated mastery in processes including surface treatments is a must for your toll manufacturer to reliably achieve your product goals.

-Read on to learn more about the particle size reduction, uniform blending, surface treatments, and milling methods your toll processor may use to ensure consistent outcomes that are vital to success in pigments, inks, paints, and coating formulations.
+Read on to learn more about the particle size reduction, uniform blending, surface treatments, and milling methods your toll processor may use to ensure consistent pigments, inks, paints, and coating formulations.

-1. PARTICLE SIZE DETERMINES MANY CRITICAL CHARACTERISTICS OF PAINTS AND COATINGS.
+1. PARTICLE SIZE IMPACT IN PAINT PRODUCTION: CRITICAL CHARACTERISTICS

 Most ink, paint and coating formulations are composed of ingredients that may include pigments, fillers, resins, solvents, catalysts, and/or additives.
 Particle sizes and distributions in the formulation can affect the final product’s functionality, durability, and appearance.